 In 2013, Lauren received her Masters of Design (MDes) from the University of Illinois at Chicago while attending summer workshops at the UIC/HGK Basel School of Design in Basel, Switzerland.

-In addition to her professional practice, Lauren teaches courses on digital media, web design, design theory and typography at UIC, Harrington, and Judson University.
+In addition to her professional practice, Lauren has taught courses on digital media, web design, design theory, and typography at UIC, Harrington, and Judson University.
 In the fall, she will begin teaching at Northeastern Illinois University.

 Lauren is currently on the board of the Chicago Design Archive, developing a pop-exhibition series of the extensive collection.
 She has also served as education chair for AIGA Chicago, working with AIGA Student Groups and building a partnership with AIGA + Chicago Public Schools.

 She also REALLY loves the Chicago Bulls.